pamgene/UKA_shiny_app/README.md

 The `UKA_app` allows the user to perform Upstream Kinase Analysis (UKA) for tyrosine or serine threonine kinases.
 The UKA algorithm predicts differential kinase activity in a Test Condition compared to Control.
 The UKA uses knowledge from publicly available databases of kinase-substrate relationships.

+#### Versions and UKA database
+* Version 0.2.8 and below uses the UKA-2022 db
+* Version 0.3.1 and above uses the UKA-2023 db

 ##### Details

 * Use the Log2 Signals of the 2 groups.